 - make the batter in advance (up to a day ahead) and keep it in a sealed container in the fridge until you are ready to cook the pancakes; or

-- make the pancakes a few hours ahead and keep in the fridge then warm for 5 minutes in the oven (or air fryer) at about 80-100°C wrapped in foil lined with baking paper (see this article for why I don't like my foil to touch my food while cooking) or just quickly re-fry the pancakes on each side to heat them up.
+- make the pancakes a few hours ahead and keep in the fridge in a sealed container.
+Then warm for 5 minutes in the oven (or air fryer) at about 80-100°C wrapped in foil lined with baking paper (see this article for why I don't like my foil to touch my food while cooking) or just quickly re-fry the pancakes on each side to heat them up.

-Making the pancakes in advance means that they won’t be quite as crisp and light as when they’re made fresh but they’re perfectly decent and if you have a lot of people to provide them for, making pancakes in advance is really the only practical way to do it!
+Making the pancakes in advance means that they won’t be quite as crisp and light as when they’re made fresh.
+However, they’re perfectly decent and if you have a lot of people to feed, making pancakes in advance is really the only practical way to do it!

-I love to serve this dish for an al fresco lunch.
+I love to serve these crispy Vietnamese pancakes for an al fresco lunch.
 If you want to bulk it up with some protein then you could add some crispy salt and pepper tofu cubes that would go brilliantly with the dipping sauce too!
-Finish off with some mango sorbet and you've got yourself a delicious full lunch party meal there!
+Finish off with some mango sorbet and you've got yourself a delicious light lunch party meal right there!

 - 400 ml coconut milk